Hod

 About Hod

 The humility dimension of Hod is not self-deprecation but accurate self-assessment.
-The Talmud teaches that the quality of hod is essential for Torah study because genuine learning requires the willingness to be corrected, to admit what one does not know, and to submit one's own ideas to the discipline of tradition and logic.
+The Talmud teaches that the quality of hod is essential for Torah study because real learning requires the willingness to be corrected, to admit what one does not know, and to submit one's own ideas to the discipline of tradition and logic.
 Hod is the scientist's willingness to follow the data wherever it leads, even when it contradicts the hypothesis.
 It is the student's capacity to empty the cup so it can be filled.
+Self-deprecation, by contrast, is still ego performing a role; Hod's humility is the absence of the performance entirely.

 Hod is also the seat of formal prayer and liturgy.
-Spontaneous, ecstatic prayer belongs to Netzach; structured, daily prayer -- the repetition of set texts at set times -- belongs to Hod.
-The Kabbalists taught that the set prayers (Shacharit, Minchah, Arvit) were designed to activate specific configurations of the sefirot, and it is Hod's precision and consistency that makes this activation possible.
+Spontaneous, ecstatic prayer belongs to Netzach; structured, daily prayer — the repetition of set texts at set times — belongs to Hod.
+The Kabbalists taught that the set prayers (Shacharit, Minchah, Arvit) were designed to activate specific configurations of the sefirot, and it is Hod's precision and consistency that makes that activation possible.

 Chakra Parallel